 Nitrogen oxides are products of all fuel/air combustion processes.
 Nitric oxide (NO) is the primary component of NOx; however, nitrogen dioxide (NO2) and nitrous oxide (N2O) are also formed in smaller amounts.
 Nitrogen oxides are formed during combustion through oxidation of nitrogen in the waste, and oxidation of atmospheric nitrogen.
 Conversion of nitrogen in the waste occurs at relatively low temperatures (less than 1 090 °C), while oxidation of atmospheric nitrogen occurs at higher temperatures.
 Because of the relatively low temperatures at which municipal waste furnaces operate, 70 to 80 percent of NOx formed in municipal waste furnaces is associated with nitrogen in the waste.

 A variety of organic compounds, including chlorobenzenes, polychlorinated biphenyls (PCB), polycyclic aromatic hydrocarbons (PAH) and PCDD/Fs are present in MSW or can be formed during the combustion and post-combination processes.
+The presence and release of such compounds may vary greatly depending on the composition of waste burnt.
 Organics in the flue gas can exist in the vapour phase or can be condensed or absorbed on fine particulates.

 Controls